streamnative/function-mesh-website/docs/configure/pulsar-connector.md

     horizontalpodautoscaler.autoscaling/sink-sample   Sink/sink-sample   <unknown>/80%   1         1         0          3s
     ```

-# Available fields
+## Available fields

-This section lists available fields for source and sink.
+This section lists available fields for the source and the sink.

-## Available fields for source
+### Available fields for source

-In the `.yaml` file for the source you want to create, you need to set values for the the following fields.
+In the `.yaml` file for the source that you want to create, you need to set values for the the following fields.

 This table lists common fields used in the `.yaml` file, which is used to create the source.